CCI-Bonn/demoweb/content/_index.md

       text: |
         <br>

-        The **CCI-Bonn** has been an excellent research group in the intersection of AI and Radiology.
+        The **Computational Radiology & Clinical AI (CCI) at Bonn** has been an excellent research group in the intersection of AI and Radiology.

   - block: collection
     content: